 Getting the layers of old bottom paint off wasn’t easy.
-It took two men two days of power sanding starting with 40 grit working up to 320 grit as recommended by Interlux.
+It took two men two full days of power sanding starting with 40 grit and working up to 320 grit as recommended by Interlux.
 The paint came off in a fine powder, so full coveralls, eye protection, a respirator, and good ventilation were a must.

 The easy part

-After they had the hard work of sanding the hull clean done, applying the new bottom coatings was relatively easy.
+After they had the hard work of sanding the hull done, applying the new bottom coatings was relatively easy.
 First on was four coats of gray Interlux Interprotect 2000e epoxy primer.
 After mixing the catalyst into the paint, they rolled it on with a short knap roller after waiting for the previous coat to dry.

 About an hour after the last coat of primer, they started applying the blue Interlux VC 17m Extra with Biolux.
 After mixing in the powdered copper that comes with each can, it turns a bronze color.